What Families Should Know About Virginia’s Family Assessment and Planning Team (FAPT)

 Each locality in Virginia has two teams in place:

-Individual cases are dealt with by FAPT (Family Assessment and Planning Team).
+Individual cases are handled by the FAPT (Family Assessment and Planning Team).
 This is the group that meets with families to make decisions on eligibility, need assessment, and service planning.

 The process is managed at the overall level by CPMT (Community Policy and Management Team).
 Community Policy Making Team members (usually agency directors and community leaders) formulate local CSA policy, authorize funding, and maintain accountability.